Seminar at the think tank Global Challenge in Stockholm Sweden

-The Swedish morning newspaper Svenska Dagbladet publiched an article by Charles AS Hall the same day as the seminar took place.
-This is a translation of this article by Michael Lardelli.
+The Swedish morning newspaper Svenska Dagbladet published an article by Charles AS Hall the same day as the seminar took place.
+It is a translation of this article by Michael Lardelli.

 Expensive oil is the cause of lower growth

-<em>The problem is not that oil is running out.
+The problem is not that oil is running out.
 The problem is what happens when oil production can no longer meet the world’s and national economies’ increasing needs.
-So writes the US professor Charles A.S.
+So writes the US Professor Charles A.S.
 Hall who visits Sweden today.

 Charles A.S Hall

-It is clear that the majority of the world’s economies are no longer growing – either they are not growing at all or they are not growing as they “should” and once did.
-Most are keen to blame this on politicians or on erroneous monetary or financial policy.
+It is clear that the majority of the world’s economies are no longer growing – either they are not growing at all, or they are not growing as they “should” and once did.
+Most are keen to blame this on politicians or erroneous monetary or financial policy.
 Fewer understand that we live in an increasingly resource-limited world.
-The world’s most important raw materials – oil, gas, wood, groundwater, fish etc. – are gone, severely reduced or seriously polluted.
+The world’s most valuable raw materials – oil, gas, wood, groundwater, fish, etc. – are gone, severely reduced or seriously polluted.

 The problem is not that oil is running out rather than what happens when oil production can no longer meet the world’s and national economies’ increasing needs.
 Population growth and increased domestic use of petroleum by the oil exporting nations worsens the situation.
 “Peak oil” means that moment in time when the rate of oil production can no longer be increased.
 “Peak oil” is not a theoretical concept.
 Rather, it is a very real occurrence that happened in the USA in 1970 and has occurred in approximately 60 of the world’s 80 oil producing nations.

-The question is when peak oil will occur for the world as a whole?
+The question is when peak oil will occur around the world as a whole?
 Comprehensive data analysis shows that it has already occurred or soon will.

-At the same time the cost of producing every new barrel is rising.
-To a great extent this is due to the fact that EROI – “Energy Return on Energy Invested” – or the energy profit per unit of energy invested is declining for oil (and for most other fuels).
+At the same time, the cost of producing every new barrel is rising.
+To a large degree, this is because EROI – “Energy Return on Energy Invested” – or the energy profit per unit of energy invested is declining for oil (and for most other fuels).
 This declining energy profitability means that resource depletion is overwhelming any technical advances in energy production or use.

 Currently, approximately one coffee cup of oil (or any other fuel) is burned for every dollar we spend.
-To our best knowledge there are no substitutes for oil and gas in terms of quality and scale.
+To our best knowledge, there are no substitutes for oil and gas regarding quality and scale.
 None at all.
 As every beer drinker knows a glass begins full and finishes empty.
-The faster one drinks the quicker the beer runs out and eventually the bar closes.
+The faster one drinks, the quicker the beer runs out, and eventually, the bar closes.
 Economic growth is accelerating the emptying of the world’s oil reserves.

-If and when the global peak of oil production occurs and production begins to decline western civilisation will probably face its greatest ever crisis.
-This will fundamentally change our economies and our lives.
+If and when the global peak of oil production occurs, and production begins to decline western civilization will probably face its greatest ever crisis.
+It will fundamentally change our economies and our lives.
 And yet no politicians (and only very few scientists) have this issue on their radar screens.
 There are many ways we can adapt to this new reality but not if we choose to ignore it.